arrow Go back to list of posts

 blog main image

-1. Undestanding why you want to become an entrepreneur and what it takes to become an entrepreneur?
+1. Undestanding why you want to become an entrepreneur and what does it take to be an entrepreneur?

 So you are considering becoming an entrepreneur?
 You are officially part of that 5.5M group of people that each year start a new business, at least in the USA.However, 90% of startups fail during the first 10 years, with 50% over the first five (Source: U.S. Bureau of Labor Statistics).
 So why take this leap?